Biology KS3/4: John Hunter and public engagement in science

 He founded a museum to display his work to the public in the belief that fear of his work was due to ignorance.

 This allowed members of the public to confront their moral objections to his work.

-Useful as a discussion point for the importance of public opinion in scientific practice: how do we find out about recent discoveries in science?
+This short film could be useful as a discussion starter for the importance of public opinion in scientific practice and how we find out about recent discoveries in science.

-Students can be encouraged to monitor new discoveries through the news over a period of time and share them with the class.
+Students could be encouraged to monitor new discoveries through the news over a period of time and share them with the class.

-Could also be used as an introduction to how surgical techniques and scientific inquiry have developed over time, and a point of debate about ethics and science.
+This could also be used as an introduction to how surgical techniques and scientific inquiry has developed over time, and a point of debate about ethics and science.